-If you thought SS17 was standout, think again.
-Whether you’re an avid fashion follower, or like to dip in and out of the trends every now and again, I’ve got you covered.
+If you thought SS17 stood out, think again.
+Whether you’re an avid fashion follower or like to dip in and out of the trends every now and again, I’ve got you covered.

-Here are 5 of the hottest fashion trends for AW17.
+Read on for 5 of the hottest AW17 fashion trends you can shop now.

-Androgyny is huge this season, with an abundance of designers rewriting the rules when it comes to designated female and male fashion.
+AW17 fashion trends 101: Androgyny is huge this season with an abundance of designers rewriting the rules when it comes to designated female and male fashion.

-Also, if you haven’t invested in fall’s key wardrobe staple (the grey check blazer) then I suggest you do so – pronto!
+Also, if you haven’t already invested in fall’s key wardrobe staple (the grey check blazer), then I suggest you do so – pronto!

 Although this prominent hue was featured in abundance at the A/W 17 shows, it was through a range of different shades and styles.
 Tomato red trouser suits reigned supreme at Givenchy and Gucci, whereas it was all about the brick red standout coats at Emporio Armani and Dolce & Gabbana.

 At the other end of the spectrum, burgundy and deep wines were taken to the next level at shows such as Preen and Max Mara through oversized knits and accessories.
 Then, not for the faint-hearted, scarlet red sheer dresses were spotted at Alexander McQueen and Chloe.

 If you’re not feeling brave, simply rock this fiery colour through key outfit accents, such as a belt or a scarf.
 However, if you’re up for it, wear the trend head-to-toe or through key wardrobe staples – and you’re guaranteed to be the ultimate lady in red this season.

 Bohemian chic was showcased on designer catwalks for AW17 through an abundance of 60s and 70s-style pieces that emulated the famous hippie vibe.